Housing Assistance Policy

 Qualifying criteria

-• Urgent minor adaptations that qualify under the Housing Grants, Construction and Regeneration Act 1996 (as amended)
+- Urgent minor adaptations that qualify under the Housing Grants, Construction and Regeneration Act 1996 (as amended) or urgent works or provision of facilities to enable the person to move home from hospital setting or temporary place of care.

 Conditions